Setting up a Brightspace Assignment for an exam

 - Add a Start Date and time, for example 9:00 (4)

-- Add an End Date, for example 13:00, after the end of all exam parts.
-Make sure that this time is later then the official due time, so students with a delay (for example caused by technical problems) have finished the exam as well.
+- Add an End Date, for example, 13:00, after the end of all exam parts.
+Make sure that this time is later than the official due time, so students with a delay (for example caused by technical problems) have finished the exam as well.

-- Tick that some students are allowed to hand in their assignment late (6, because they are entitled to extra time).
+- Tick that some students are allowed to hand in their assignment late (because they are entitled to extra time) under Special Access.
+Add which students are entitled to extra time and set their extra time.

 During the exam, in case of technical issues, you can grant extra time to students with technical issues here.
 In case of large problems, you can change the general due / end dates.